decert-me/rareskills-solana-course/src/en/chapter_29.md

 ## Viewing the data in the ProgramData Address account where the executable is stored

-We can view the ProgramData Address account with solana account, but we will also send it to a temporary file to avoid dumping too much data to the terminal.
+We can view the `ProgramData Address` account with `solana account`, but we will also send it to a temporary file to avoid dumping too much data to the terminal.

 ```
 solana account FkYygT7X7qjifdxfBVWXTHpj87THJGmtmKUyU4SamfQm > tempfile